 Some of our physical reactions occur because although our body is prepared for action, we are not actually fighting or running.
 For example, your muscles will get tight and you will tremble if they are full of blood and oxygen.
 You will also get dizzy if you have been breathing heavily and not using the oxygen up.
 Once again, all this is normal and the body is perfectly equipped to cope with this.

-BridgeClimb has been helping people conquer their fear of heights for more than 16 years.
-They have helped more than 3.2 million people to reach the summit, from 137 countries around the world.
+BridgeClimb has been helping people conquer their fear of heights since 1998.
+They have helped more than 4 million people to reach the summit, from 137 countries around the world.
 They have a 100% safety record.
 Just think about it, people would not do it and the company would not be able to operate if it was not completely safe!

 BridgeClimb Climb Leaders are all very friendly and experienced in guiding people through their fear and helping them believe they can do it.
 You will be given an in-depth tutorial on all your safety gear and how it works and be guided through the Climb step-by-step.
 They take a lot of pride in helping you through and will celebrate the triumph with you.
 They will literally hold your hand every step of the way if that’s what you need!